MPI-P Linux documentation

 Introduction

-The current THINC cluster uses the SLURM system to schedule and run jobs.
+The current THINC cluster uses the Slurm system to schedule and run jobs.
 It currently runs Debian 11 and you have access to your “POLY” home directory and the “bee8” data storage.

 The THINC cluster documentation is at https://max.mpg.de/sites/poly/Research/Experts/Pages/HPC-Cluster.aspx.

-Please also take a look at the official SLURM documentation at https://slurm.schedmd.com/documentation.html.
+Please also take a look at the official Slurm documentation at https://slurm.schedmd.com/documentation.html.

 A “Quick Reference Card” is at https://slurm.schedmd.com/pdfs/summary.pdf.